ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-           Write a function that will take a list of numbers and return the average.
-Remember that the average is the sum of all of the numbers in the list divided by the number of items in the list.
-You can get the length of a list using the ``len(list)`` function.
+           Create a procedure to print stars in a square pattern and have it take as input the number of stars on a side.
+Use a nested loop to do this.

            .. activecode::  ch8ex10q
                :nocodelens:

         .. tab:: Answer

-            Create the function and be sure to call it to test it.
+            Create the procedure and be sure to call it to test it.

             .. activecode::  ch8ex10a
                 :nocodelens:

-                def getAverage(numList):
+                def printSquare(numStars):
-                    sum = 0
+                    for x in range(0,numStars):
-                    for num in numList:
+                        line = ""
-                        sum = sum + num
+                        for y in range(0,numStars):
-                    return sum / len(numList)
+                            line = line + '*'

-                numberList = [90, 80, 75, 90, 83]
+                        print(line)

-                print(getAverage(numberList))
+                printSquare(6)

         .. tab:: Discussion